 The goal of the “My Green Mongolia” initiative is to provide individuals and organizations engaged in environmental education and communication (EEC) a platform to

-But what are the underlying problems the environment in Mongolia is facing that “My Green Mongolia” strives to tackle?
+But what are the underlying problems the environment in Mongolia is facing that the “My Green Mongolia” strives to tackle?

 While the country’s biological diversity forms the basis for the country’s economy and culture, climate change and the exploitation of natural resources are threatening ecosystems even in the many protected areas.
 A large proportion of the rural population lives in buffer zones surrounding protected areas.
 Poverty is one of the drivers of natural resource overexploitation while damage to protected areas has detrimental impacts on the population’s livelihoods – a vicious cycle.
-Other practices such as overhunting or the unsustainable harvesting of pine cones add to the problems.

 Environmental awareness surveys and stakeholder assessments in 2020-2022 have identified four major problems and four related target audiences, which are the starting points of the 10-step EECS issued by MET-DPAM: